TimZaman/timzaman.github.io/docs/notebook/homelab-provisioning/homelab-provisioning.md

 ## Various Notes
 - During boot, my client id was not deterministic (see [RFC 2132 section 9.14](https://datatracker.ietf.org/doc/html/rfc2132#section-9.14) about DHCP client identifiers).
 That meant that it would get assigned a dynamic IP address that wasn't tied to the actual host or the actual MAC address.
 So I had to set `id:*` in my dnsmasq config to force usage of MAC on the server side, and on the client side set `dhcp-identifier: mac` in your netplan.
+- If you use Netboot.xyz and you want different hosts to boot into different configs, you can change their files through adding a `HOSTNAME-${hostname}.ipxe` or `MAC-${mac:hexraw}.ipxe` file to your TFTP root and that'll take presedence.